japila-books/apache-spark-internals/docs/core/TorrentBroadcastFactory.md

 initialize does nothing.

-initialize is part of the xref:BroadcastFactory.adoc#initialize[BroadcastFactory] abstraction.
+initialize is part of the BroadcastFactory.md#initialize[BroadcastFactory] abstraction.

 == [[stop]] Stopping TorrentBroadcastFactory